-The STOP Act states that a "multi-faceted effort" and a "coordinated approach" to addressing underage drinking are needed.
-The key activities included in this approach are prevention, intervention, treatment, recovery, enforcement, and research and are reliant on multiple entities for execution (Exhibit 1.1).
+The STOP Act states the need for a "multi-faceted effort" and a "coordinated approach" to addressing underage drinking.
+The key activities of prevention, intervention, treatment, recovery, enforcement, and research, and are reliant on multiple entities for execution (Exhibit 1.1).

 This document-State Performance & Best Practices for the Prevention and Reduction of Underage Drinking Report (SPBP Report)-is intended to provide guidance to decision-makers about how to identify and select the intervention(s) that will best serve their state or community, as required by the STOP Act.
-The STOP Act also requires that the Interagency Coordinating Committee on the Prevention of Underage Drinking include in the report measures of states' use of best practices in preventing underage drinking.
+The STOP Act also requires the Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD) to include in the report measures of states' use of best practices in preventing and reducing underage drinking.

-In determining "best practices" to be included in the SPBP Report, the Interagency Coordinating Committee on the Prevention of Underage Drinking (ICCPUD) has sought to identify evidencebased policies, programs, and practices that are effective in preventing or reducing underage alcohol use.
-In so doing, ICCPUD has relied upon the expertise of its members and upon reports and recommendations by the Surgeon General, National Institute on Alcohol Abuse and Alcoholism, and the Community Preventive Services Task Force, among others.
+In determining "best practices" to be included in the SPBP Report, ICCPUD sought to identify evidence-based policies, programs, and practices that are effective in preventing or reducing underage alcohol use.
+In so doing, ICCPUD relied upon the expertise of its members and upon reports and recommendations by the Centers for Disease Control and Prevention (CDC), Office of the Surgeon General (OSG), National Institute on Alcohol Abuse and Alcoholism (NIAAA), and the Community Preventive Services Task Force, among others.
+ICCPUD's review of best practices is an ongoing process of evaluating and assessing the strength and quality of evidence for policies, programs, and practices directed at preventing and reducing underage drinking.

-&lt;sup>1 The material in this report is not intended as legal advice and is not a substitute for the services of a practicing attorney.
+1 The material in this report is not intended as legal advice and is not a substitute for the services of a practicing attorney.
 Those in need of information about the application of law to their circumstances are encouraged to consult a qualified attorney.